 As Mexican-Americans (born in the United States to Mexican parents) it is an extremely amazing opportunity to be able to have Mexico not only so close to the States but also a destination like Mexico City that seems to have a little bit of each state, within it’s Capital borders.

-A flight to Mexico City is usually really inexpensive, and a few hour flight away, depending on course where you are in the world.
+A flight to Mexico City is usually really inexpensive, and a few hours flight away, depending on of course where you are in the world.
 But if you’re in the states, it’s relatively super accessible and inexpensive to travel to and spend a few days in this amazing city.

 Why Mexico City?